 The kids come for the candy, but mom and dad might want a glass of water or a quick snack while they rest their feet.
 Of course, they might also like a gift card, coupon, or discount code in their own Halloween basket as well.
 This serves a dual purpose.

 Scavenger hunts are fun and challenging for everyone.
-But hey, this is 2018 and we do these things online now.
+But hey, it’s the 21st century, and we do these things online now.
+So, why not turn one into a marketing opportunity?
 The rules are simple:

-And, of course, what you’ve really done is promote your website and get your customers to spend some time scouring your product pages with earnest, perhaps reading about products or services they hadn’t noticed before.
+Of course, what you’ve done is promote your website and get your customers to spend some time scouring your product pages with earnest, perhaps reading about products or services they hadn’t noticed before.

-Whichever Halloween marketing idea you go with, make sure to plan and promote it using awesomely-themed stock video content, in your email marketing, and however, else you communicate with your customers.
-Snag Promo Halloween templates to make your video marketing efforts super simple.
+Whichever Halloween marketing idea you go with, make sure to plan and promote it using awesomely themed video content in your email marketing, social media pages, and however else you communicate with your customers.